loathers/kolmafia-docker/README.md

 Please see https://github.com/linuxserver/docker-baseimage-kasmvnc for additional docker usage.

 ## Known Issues
-* Relay browser will not automatically open a browser window, right click desktop and select 'browser'
+* Relay browser will not automatically open a browser window, right click desktop and select 'relay browser'